 Kathryn Aalto has taught journalism, creative/narrative nonfiction, research paper writing and American Literature of Nature and Place at the university and college level for more than 20 years.
-This includes the Lawrence Hall of Science, Western Washington University, Everett Community College and the Plymouth University as well as the summer programs including Winchester Writers’ Conference and Swanwick Writers’ Summer School.
+This includes the Lawrence Hall of Science, Western Washington University, Everett Community College and the University of Plymouth and summer programs including Winchester Writers’ Conference and Swanwick Writers’ Summer School.

 The Art of Narrative Nonfiction.
 Narrative nonfiction, known as creative nonfiction or literary nonfiction, is the fastest-growing area in publishing today, joining excellent research with compelling, character-driven storytelling that reads like a novel.
-True stories told well, narrative nonfiction is fact-based story-telling that makes people want to keep reading, and is achieved through creating a narrative persona, setting scenes, creating slightly more indulgent sentences, and developing a strong sense of place to the purpose of journalism.
-Join best-selling author Kathryn Aalto to apply key storytelling techniques that hook the reader’s imagination to make nonfiction come alive.
-Kathryn will provide a fascinating overview of the genre, insightful exercises to help find your own voice and ways to revise your current writing projects.
+True stories told well, narrative nonfiction is fact-based story-telling that makes people want to keep reading, and is achieved through creating a narrative persona, setting scenes, crafting careful sentence and paragraphs with rhythm, and developing a strong sense of place to the purpose of journalism.
+Learn to apply key storytelling techniques that hook the reader’s imagination to make nonfiction come alive.
+Kathryn provides an overview of the genre, insightful exercises to help find your own voice and ways to revise your current writing projects.
 You will leave the course with ample inspiration to develop a new or existing idea in a style that is distinctively your own.
 Full, half-day, or week-long creative nonfiction seminars available.

 Writing Winning Book Proposals.
 Join Kathryn as she discusses approaches for crafting a winning nonfiction book proposal.
 Along with explaining what acquisition editors want, topics also include developing a well-honed hook, how to do comprehensive market analysis, and how to present yourself as an author, amongst other topics.
 A lively and informative lecture, the session will also provide students with an understanding of what approaches Kathryn uses to craft winning proposals.
 Her proposal to Timber Press, the world’s most prestigious gardening, horticultural and natural history press, developed into the lead title in Autumn 2015 and led to glowing editorial reviews, features in Top 25 American magazines, invitations to literary festivals and a book launch at The New York Public Library.
 Half-day or short-course.